Shared Heritage, Distinct Writing: Rethinking Resource Selection for East Asian Historical Documents: Appendix

 \subsubsection{Machine Translation for Kanbun}

-To explore the generalizability of our findings to other languages in the Sinosphere, we conduct experiments on Kanbun using 1,371 paragraph-level samples from Korean-related records\thinspace\footnote{\url{https://db.history.go.kr/id/jm}} in the Six National Histories of Japan.
-Both Hanja and Classical Chinese resources improve Kanbun translation performance (BLEU score improvements of +19.17 and +11.14 respectively), demonstrating that cross-lingual transfer can be effective in low-resource settings.
+To explore the generalizability of our findings to other languages in the Sinosphere, we conduct experiments on Kanbun using 1,371 paragraph-level samples from Korean-related records\thinspace\footnote{\ztexttt{\url{https://db.history.go.kr/id/jm}}} in the Six National Histories of Japan.
+As shown in Table~\ref{tab:kanbun-mt}, both Hanja and Classical Chinese resources improve Kanbun translation performance (BLEU scores increase by 19.17 and 11.14, respectively), demonstrating that cross-lingual transfer can be effective in low-resource settings.
+However, careful empirical validation is needed when selecting source languages rather than simply combining all available resources.

-The varying degrees of improvement likely stem from different levels of linguistic and topical similarity.
+Here, the varying degrees of improvement likely stem from different levels of linguistic and topical similarity.
 We validate this empirically using 5-gram language models trained on Korean translations, where perplexity on Kanbun documents is lower with a model trained on Hanja (181) versus Classical Chinese (264).
 This pattern reflects our test set composition: Korea-related Kanbun texts translated by a Korean institution.
-As shown in Table~\ref{tab:kanbun-mt}, while related languages can support low-resource language modeling tasks, careful empirical validation is needed when selecting source languages rather than simply combining all available resources.